Stream-JMX

 sampler.setSchedule(Sampler.JMX_FILTER_ALL, 30000).register(myCondition, new MyAttributeAction()).run();

-Below is a sample of what MyAttributeAction
+Below is a sample of what MyAttributeAction may look like:

 public class MyAttributeAction implements AttributeAction {